Preserve timestamps between NXLog Agent instances

 </Output>

-1 The OutputType directive is set to Binary to output the data in an NXLog proprietary format that preserves fields and their values.
+1 Setting the OutputType directive to Binary outputs the data in an NXLog proprietary format that preserves fields and their values.

-The second NXLog Agent instance listens for logs over TCP.
-Since the logs are already parsed by the first NXLog Agent instance, it does not need to parse them again.
+The second NXLog Agent instance listens for data over TCP.
+Since the data is already parsed by the first NXLog Agent instance, it does not need to parse it again.

-The configuration converts logs to JSON for demonstration purposes.
-At this stage, the logs are ready to be forwarded to their final destination, such as a central log repository or SIEM.
+The configuration converts events to JSON for demonstration purposes.
+At this stage, the data is ready to be forwarded to its final destination, such as a SIEM.

 nxlog.conf